FORUM 18 NEWS SERVICE, Oslo, Norway

 Children and young people

 Police and schoolteachers have told children that if they attend any place of worship – including mosques and churches – they will be punished.
 Children and young people are not formally banned from attending meetings for worship, but officials frequently pressure parents and communities of all faiths not to allow them to attend.
 In August 2014 teachers and doctors were forced to help the police identify school-age boys attending worship in Tashkent mosques "and to prevent them from participating in prayers, especially Friday prayers," human rights defender Abdurakhmon Eshanov told Forum 18.
 Deputy Chief Mufti Abdulaziz Mansurov claimed to Forum 18 that both Sharia law and the Religion Law ban children from attending prayers.
 He then added: "I wish the Law would allow it".
-After "Anti-Terrorism Police" raids in Namangan Region on Baptists and Jehovah's Witnesses, state-sponsored media attacks noted that "even under-age children" had been present at their meetings.
+After local police "Struggle with Extremism and Terrorism Department" raids in Namangan Region on Baptists and Jehovah's Witnesses, state-sponsored media attacks noted that "even under-age children" had been present at their meetings.

 Even nursing infants can be targeted.
-In Tashkent in November 2015 "Anti-Terrorism Police" raided a Protestant home after the headteacher of a school told District Police that two pupils were sharing their beliefs with fellow-pupils.
+In Tashkent in November 2015 the local police "Struggle with Extremism and Terrorism Department" raided a Protestant home after the headteacher of a school told District Police that two pupils were sharing their beliefs with fellow-pupils.
 Officers physically tortured detained Protestants, and prevented the parents of five nursing infants from feeding their infants unless they wrote statements against fellow-Protestants.
 A court later fined them for exercising freedom of religion and belief.